Mamdouh66/Mamdouh66/README.md

 - 🧠 I’m currently learning **ML && NLP**

-- 🤝 I’m looking to collaborate on **with other developers to build fun stuff**
+- 🤝 I’m looking to collaborate **with other developers to build fun stuff**

 - 📫 How to reach me **MamdouhKhalaf76@gmail.com**